tecolicom/Text-ANSI-Fold/README.md

     Option **runin** and **runout** is used to set maximum width of moving characters.
 Default values are both 2.

+- **crack** => _bool_

+    It is sometimes necessary to split a string at the middle of a wide character.
+In such cases, the string is usually split before that point.
+If this parameter is true, that wide character is split into two NO-BREAK SPACEs.

 - **expand** => _bool_
 - **tabstop** => _n_
 - **tabhead** => _char_